-Day 1: Balboa Park
+Day 1 – Balboa Park

 A good place to start is at one of the park’s most popular landmarks: the Botanical Building and the adjacent Lily Pond.
 Inside the Botanical Building, wander around the impressive collection of tropical plants.

 To see local artists and their work, head over to the Spanish Village Art Center.
 The House of Pacific Relations International Cottages is left over from the 1935 Expo to promote cultural awareness, and every Saturdays and Sundays the cottages open their doors to teach visitors about different cultural traditions from their respective countries.

-The San Diego Zoo, is worth visiting once if you have the time (and energy), since it can easily take up half a day or more.
+The San Diego Zoo is worth visiting once if you have the time (and energy) since it can easily take up half a day or more.
 This zoo has an emphasis on education, conservation, and preventing extinction.
 Definitely worth it if you have kids or just want to get up close and personal with critters at one of the country’s best zoos.

-For in-the-park dining, The Prado At Balboa Park is a good choice for lunch or dinner with a casual patio to enjoy your burgers and fish tacos on.
+Food notes: For in-the-park dining, The Prado At Balboa Park is a good choice for lunch or dinner with a casual patio to enjoy your burgers and fish tacos on.
 It’s very popular, so make reservations ahead of time.

 Café Bassam, also in Banker’s Hill, is a great spot to grab a bagel for breakfast or a sandwich for lunch, and wash it all down with one of their specialty drinks like an iced Vietnamese coffee.

-Day 2: La Jolla
+Day 2 – La Jolla

-Famous for its panoramic waterfront views, this upscale San Diego neighborhood is a popular choice for spending a day by the ocean and mingling with the local sea life.
-The biggest draw is La Jolla Cove, a scenic stretch of coastline that has a walking path along the water and where you can spot the smelly, but loveable seals.
+Famous for its panoramic waterfront views, this upscale San Diego neighborhood is an ideal area for spending a day by the ocean and mingling with the local sea life.
+The biggest draw is La Jolla Cove, a scenic stretch of coastline that has a walking path along the water and where you can spot the smelly, but adorable sea lions.

-Scripps Park is located right next to the cove and is ideal for stopping to take a break on its grassy field or have a picnic at one of the provided picnic tables with a hard to beat view.
+Scripps Park is located right next to the cove and is perfect for stopping to take a break on its grassy lawn or have a picnic at one of the provided picnic tables with a hard-to-beat view.

 Get even closer to the ocean by heading to the La Jolla Underground Park, a small protected beach where you can snorkel, scuba dive, or just admire the tide pools.
 If you’re up for a bit of adventure the Sunny Jim Sea Cave is the only sea cave in California that is accessible by land.